Aer Lingus pilots’ industrial action: Up to 40,000 passengers to be contacted

 “If they’re going to cancel up to 20% of the operation because pilots don’t want to work on a day off, that’s not credible really, there’s something else going on here – there’s a shortage of pilots.”

-Aer Lingus has described the pay demand as unrealistic and said there had been no pay deals in Ireland that delivered such an increase.
+Aer Lingus has described the pay demand as unrealistic and said there have been no pay deals in Ireland that delivered such an increase.

-Irish premier Simon Harris said it was “utterly reprehensible” that children due to go on holiday were being “used as pawns” in the industrial relations dispute and urged the airline and the pilots to “sort this out”.
+Irish premier Simon Harris said people need to “step back from the brink” in relation to the dispute.

+“The Government has a willingness for parties to come together through the Government’s industrial relations mechanisms, and they are available to all of the parties and I would encourage parties to it,” Mr Harris said on Friday.

-He said that Aer Lingus pilots are already paid “very well” and said their salaries were “in line” with the market rates.
+He said Aer Lingus pilots are already paid “very well” and their salaries are “in line” with the market rates.

 “There is a pay deal on offer to them of a 12.25% increase, which they’ve declined,” he said.